Cori Bush: Tenure

 Soon after being sworn in, Bush was associated with "The Squad", an informal left-wing grouping in the Democratic caucus.
-She posted a photo on Twitter of herself, the four original Squad members, and another new member, Bowman, with the caption "Squad up."

 On January 6, 2021, hours after rioters stormed the U.S. Capitol in a failed bid to overturn Donald Trump's loss to Joe Biden in the 2020 election, Bush introduced a resolution to remove every Republican who supported attempts to overturn the 2020 United States presidential election from the House of Representatives.
 In her support for Trump's second impeachment, Bush called the attack on the Capitol a "white supremacist insurrection" incited by the "white supremacist-in-chief".

 In August 2021, Bush took a leading role in fighting to extend the CARES Act's eviction moratorium, sleeping on the steps of the U.S. Capitol to make her point; the CDC extended the moratorium on August 3.

 On August 5, 2021, Bush defended spending tens of thousands of dollars on personal security for herself as a member of Congress while also saying Democrats should defund the police, saying, "I get to be here to do the work, so suck it up—and defunding the police has to happen.
 We need to defund the police."
+Bush was investigated by the Department of Justice for illegally using campaign funds to pay for the private security.
+Bush claimed that there were "racist attempts made against my life".
+Bush was also investigated for using her Member Representaion Allowance money, a fund paid for with taxpayer money, for office expenses.
+Bush denied the charges., stating that she felt the charges came from her retention of her husband as paid personal security personnel and that she followed all applicable rules in retaining him.
+No criminal charges were ever levied against Bush.
 On November 5, 2021, Bush was one of six House Democrats to break with their party and vote with a majority of Republicans against the Infrastructure Investment and Jobs Act because it was not accompanied by the Build Back Better Act.